GLOBAL MARKETS-Global stock markets sink as U.S. virus concerns offset Europe rebound hopes

 "Even though we continue to see some pretty scary virus numbers coming out of the U.S., it's not really dented sentiment – not to any sustained degree at least," said Timothy Graf, head of macro strategy for EMEA at State Street Global Markets.

-The euro gained versus the U.S. dollar and was on track for its biggest weekly rise in three weeks after the ECB reaffirmed its dovish stance in the minutes of its latest policy meeting.

 Concerns about the economic fallout from the surge in U.S. coronavirus cases helped bolster perceived safe havens.
-The dollar index =USD rose 0.07%, while benchmark 10-year U.S. Treasury notes US10YT=RR last rose 12/32 in price to yield 0.6348%, from 0.674% late on Thursday.
+The dollar index =USD rose 0.07%, while benchmark 10-year notes US10YT=RR last rose 10/32 in price to yield 0.643%, from 0.674% late on Thursday.

 Credit Suisse changed its position on global equities to "neutral" from "overweight," saying it was taking profits after the recent rally, but kept its overweight positions in credit markets.